High School Flex—High School Your Way! (GED or NEDP)

 Ready to take the GED® Test?

-Once you’ve completed your GED® and Core Skills Preparation Classes at TJACE@PVCC, you’re ready to take the GED® Test.
+Once you have completed your GED® and Core Skills Preparation Classes at TJACE@PVCC, you are ready to take the GED® test Visit www.ged.com

 “I came into the classroom not knowing a thing about polynomials or quadratic equations, but I was determined to further my education and get a better job.
 I am here before you as a GED® Graduate.” — Briana Crispin, 2016